splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/about-k8s-java-metrics-tutorial.rst

     <h2> Prerequisites </h2>

-To get the most out of this tutorial, you should have a basic understanding of Kubernetes.
-You should know how to create and manage Kubernetes components such as deployments, pods, and services.
+To get the most out of this tutorial, you need a basic understanding of Kubernetes.
+You must know how to create and manage Kubernetes components such as deployments, pods, and services.

 You must have the following installed: